 The short answer is no. Sportsbooks can’t do anything about these circumstances.
 If you bet on Jones when he knocked out Cormier last month, you’re a winner.
 If you bet on Cormier, you’re a loser.
 Though the UFC may suspend Jones or alter the result of the fight, sportsbooks grade events the day they take place.
 Unless the change in decision comes very quickly — like an inquiry during a horse race that is determined immediately — the winning side at the end of the game/match will cash regardless of what happens much later.

-Most of the best online sportsbooks build rules into their user agreements that allow them to erase their own mistakes.
+Most online sportsbooks build rules into their user agreements that allow them to erase their own mistakes.
+This is normal for any business, and also occurs at all books on this list.
 When they accidentally post obviously erroneous lines, the results are voided.
 When they post lines where both sides can win or lose, the events are graded as “no action.”
 If their software fails and you are allowed to bet after a game starts, your wager is considered “past-post” and is canceled.
 If a game’s date changes, or is suspended or postponed or rescheduled, there is no action.
 Should a sportsbook list the venue of an event wrong, the bet will not count.